GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 FROM vectors.porto_freguesias as a, vectors.ferrovia as b WHERE a.concelho ilike 'MATOSINHOS' AND ST_Intersects(a.geom,b.geom);
 ```
-If you load the results in QGIS, the result might no be exactly what you were expecting - you will get the railroad that intersects the parish of Muro but it is not clipped to the boundaries of the parish because this query only applies a logical test, it does not construct a new geometry.
-In other words, it returns the features that intersect parish of Muro without changing them.
+If you load the results in QGIS, the result might not be exactly what you were expecting - you will get the railroad that intersects the parish of Muro but it is not clipped to the boundaries of the parish because this query only applies a logical test, it does not construct a new geometry.
+In other words, it returns the features that intersect with the parish of Muro without changing them.

 **Example 10 - ST_Intersection**

-To get the actual geometry that represents the space shared by two geometries (like a Clip operation), we have to use the **ST_Intersection** function.
-In this example we will get the railroads that intersect Matosinhos parish.
+To retrieve the actual geometry that represents the space shared by two geometries (like a Clip operation), we have to use the **ST_Intersection** function.
+In this example, we will get the railroads that intersect Matosinhos parish.

 ```sql
 SELECT b.id, ST_Intersection(b.geom, a.geom) as geom